At_Your_Throat, The Wordsmith

 Hello, and welcome to my profile page.
 My name is At_Your_Throat, but you can call me AYT (or ATY, or really any other weird mish-mash of my acronym, I don't care too much).
 I've been on this site for nearly half of my entire life, and yet I still don't have a storygame out.
 I promise I'll fix that soon, when I have the time to sit down and finally spit one out.

-I am eighteen and a freshman at college.
-I have a very cute dog named Cosmo.
+I am twenty and a junior at college.
 My favorite book is All the Light We Cannot See by Anthony Doerr (though, maybe The Storyteller by Jodi Picoult really takes the cake for giving me a crisis on ethics).
 Highly recommend that.

 Feel free to PM me with any questions you have about the site or about me personally.
 I promise I don't bite.